Luca06Luwa/Luca06Luwa/README.md

 - Porting Clone Hero PTB to the scoop package manager (Didn't want to work out installers).

-- Packaging Frost Softwares programs to the scoop package manager (Didn't want to deal with hosting the repo).
+- Packaging Frost Softwares programs to the scoop package manager (Didn't want to deal with it).

 ---
 ### Finished Projects:

-- Uploaded the guide I use to install Arch Linux and setup QEMU through KVM (This is always being updated.)
+- Uploaded the guide I use to install Arch Linux and setup QEMU through KVM (This is always being updated).

 - Successfully ported Clone Hero Stable to the scoop package manager.
-(Only did it for convinence).
+(Only did it because I wanted to).
 If you want to install Clone Hero v0.23.2.2 just use the following commands:

 ```sh
 scoop bucket add games